-Taxis can be used for purposes including travelling to and from airports and places of accommodation and official business.
+Taxis or rideshare services can be used for purposes including travelling to and from airports and places of accommodation and official business.

 For the purposes of reporting on travel and other directly attributable expenses, costs associated with transport to and from Melbourne airport/s shall be categorised as local travel.